 This PowerPoint from the Institute of Medicine shows that the two forms of mercury are only slightly different.
 It concludes: “Ethylmercury should be considered equipotent to methylmercury as a developmental neurotoxin.”

-There is also no debate about the dramatic increased prevalence of neurodevelopmental disorders over the last few decades, including learning disabilities, attention deficit disorders and autism.
+There is also no debate about the dramatically increased prevalence of neurodevelopmental disorders over the last few decades, including learning disabilities, attention deficit disorders, and autism.